Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 Februari 2026 16.53.53 UTC
+- WIB: Jumat, 20 Februari 2026 17.52.11 UTC
-- WITA: Jumat, 20 Februari 2026 17.53.53 UTC
+- WITA: Jumat, 20 Februari 2026 18.52.11 UTC
-- WIT: Jumat, 20 Februari 2026 18.53.53 UTC
+- WIT: Jumat, 20 Februari 2026 19.52.11 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: friendship
+Kategori: nature